 As the Quality Improvement Director, she brings more than 20 years of health care experience with 13 of those years working directly with local, state, and federal programs to develop and implement quality programs.
 She holds a bachelor’s degree in biology and a master’s degree in business administration-health administration.
 Prior to working at PHP, she worked in public health and a non-profit agency.

 Interested in joining our team?
-Please visit the Employment Opportunities page for a list of current openings.
+Please visit the Employment and Contract Opportunities page for a list of current openings.